Rayhaan76/React-Movie-app/README.md

 # React TypeScript project

-This is the React Developer test - YOU Agency
+This app uses React and TypeScript.

 The app displays a list of 100 popular comedy movies.
 The list is filterable with the search input and sorted using the sort button.